Welcome to the

 This article provides an overview of Smart Walk-Thru step types and explains how each one behaves in the WalkMe Editor.
 If you are new to building Smart Walk-Thrus, start with the Getting Started Guide to learn the basics of creating your first flow.

-In a Smart Walk-Thru, some steps are visible to end users and appear as balloons that guide them through a process.
-Popup steps are visible balloons that are not attached to any specific element.
 All other step types are flow steps.
-Flow steps do not appear to the end user; instead, they control how the Smart Walk-Thru progresses, branches, or responds to conditions in the application.
+Flow steps do not appear to the user—instead, they control how the Smart Walk-Thru progresses, branches, or responds to conditions in the application.
+They have an orange icon in the Smart Walk-Thru map.

 A step appears as a balloon attached to an element on the screen and guides the user through a process.
 Steps are visible to end users and appear as blue balloons in the Smart Walk-Thru map.
 Each step has a trigger that determines what action advances the flow.